savimar/Antlr4JavaIntellijIdea/README.md

 View details https://github.com/antlr/antlr4/blob/master/doc/java-target.md

-4. Next, we create file  manually a grammar file with the extension.g4 and add it into project.
+4. Next, create file  manually a grammar file with the extension.g4 and add it into project.
 For example, this example is from the official site called Hello.g4

  ```
 // Define a grammar called Hello